ConorHaining/blog/posts/New-Year-New-Blog.md

 This new blog uses [Eleventy](https://www.11ty.dev/), a static site generator built with JavaScript and  the theme was made by me with the help of the [Tailwind CSS](https://tailwindcss.com/) framework.
 I've used Tailwind on a number of projects recently, including [LitPaths](https://litpaths.app) and I'm a huge fan of the utility-first approach to CSS - but I have yet to see how that scales with multiple people & teams in a larger system.

 I've kept the design largely the same with the tall purple header on the homepage but I've changed the background from a texture to map contours.
 This is done with an SVG background, and will fall back to just purple when [SVG backgrounds are not supported](https://caniuse.com/svg-css).
 As an aside, I didn't find the CSS generated on the website like the best solution because it really floats the size of the file which is to be download by the browser.
-I instead downloaded the SVG, cut it in half (since I do not need to cover a large area) and ran it through [SVGOMG](https://jakearchibald.github.io/svgomg/) which reduced it's size by half.
+I instead downloaded the SVG, cut it in half (since I do not need to cover a large area) and ran it through [SVGOMG](https://jakearchibald.github.io/svgomg/) which reduced its size by half.

 I've also removed the summary & header images for each post from the homepage and turned it into a list of headlines & published date.
 My analytics indicate that most people appear on this blog directly from either my LinkedIn or Twitter, so I don't want to waste unnecessary bytes on something that doesn't add a lot of value.